NVIDIAGameWorks/Streamline/docs/Debugging.md

 }
 ```

-When game starts if flag is set to off interposing will be completely disabled.
+When the game starts, if the flag is set to off, interposing will be completely disabled.
 This can be used to check for added CPU overhead in games.

 ## How to override plugin location

-Place `sl.interposer.json` file (located in `./scripts/`) in the game's working directory.
+Place the `sl.interposer.json` file (located in `./scripts/`) in the game's working directory.
 Edit the following line(s):

 ```json
 {